Baro007/PDFtranslator-GPT-Deepl-/README.md

 The output will be conveniently saved as an EPUB or text file with `_translated` included in the filename, ensuring easy identification.
 Through its intuitive design and array of features, the ebook-GPT-translator provides an innovative solution for readers and linguists alike.
 Embrace a customizable translation experience and dive into your favorite texts in the style and language of your choice.

 ## License:
+This project was developed as open-source by Dr. Sadık Barış Adıgüzel, the main framework was obtained from @jesselau76's project.
 This utility is made available under the MIT License.

 ## Disclaimer: